 This is what defragmentation corrects.
 When you defragment a hard drive, the scattered pieces of a file are put together and stored on the hard disk in continuous cells (assuming a hard disk to be made up of a large number of cells with each cell representing a particular storage space).

 To defragment your hard drive, you can use the in-built Windows Disk Defragmenter utility.
 It can be searched on the Start Screen/ Menu in Windows 10, 8 & 8.1 and is located at Start>Programs>Accessories>System Tools in older versions of Windows.

-Use ReadyBoost to increase the speed of your Windows computerIf you are running a computer that does not have enough RAM, using a flash drive with the ReadyBoost technique can and will give you significant improvement in speed.
+Use ReadyBoost to increase the speed of your Windows computerIf you are running a computer that does not have enough RAM, using a flash drive with the ReadyBoost technology can and will give you significant improvement in speed.
 With ReadyBoost, your flash drive becomes a cache that stores files that you might immediately require giving you faster access times than if those files had been stored on a hard disk.

 Keep in mind that ReadyBoost depends upon the condition of your flash drive and was intended to increase the speed of devices which were short on RAM.
 If you already have a sufficient amount of RAM, chances are that you might see very little to no improvement in speed by using it.

 Reinstall WindowsThis is one of the more drastic methods and should only be used if all the methods mentioned above fail to bring any significant increase in your computer's speed.